West Nile Virus

 On this page:

-The virus is not transmitted from person-to-person.
+It is NOT transmitted from person to person.
 You cannot get it from touching or kissing a person who has the virus or from a health care worker who has treated someone with it.

 Birds are the primary host for the virus (they may also become sick) and mosquitoes are the vectors that transmit it.
 Humans and livestock are incidentally infected.
 Horses are at risk of severe disease, too.